 Prague: 2 Days

-With views like that, Prague makes the perfect first stop on your Central Europe itinerary!
+With views like that, spending a couple of days in Prague makes for a perfect first stop on your Central Europe itinerary!

 Top Things to Do in Prague

 Visit Prague Castle & St. Vitus Cathedral.

 Dating from the 9th century, Prague Castle (and the impressive St. Vitus Cathedral that is nestled inside its courtyard) dominate the Prague skyline.

 Be sure to visit to see some of Prague’s amazing architectural feats up close, and also to explore a piece of history.

 The castle has served as a home to leaders of the Holy Roman Empire, of Bohemia, of the country of Czechoslovakia, and even today it serves as the office of Czechia’s president.

 Book your tickets to visit Prague Castle now!

 Take in views of Prague from above.